Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-mist/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "The Mist"
-headerTitle: "Explore an area covered in mist and discover the right path"
 blurb: "A Mist covers the world.
 Each area might be a warm fire, or a trap, or a portal---you decide, but do so wisely."
-blurbShort: "A [One Paper Game](/boardgames#one_paper_games) about exploring a world where each square is multiple things at once---until you step onto it."
+# blurb: "A [One Paper Game](/boardgames#one_paper_games) about exploring a world where each square is multiple things at once---until you step onto it."
 downloadLink: "https://drive.google.com/drive/folders/1yy2JZhtm1iiTvff9o3kyOf0sXtMQjF_f"

-customHeight: "large"

-color: "brown"

 date: 2025-01-26

 difficulty: "no-brainer"
 genres: ["family", "thematic"]
-categories: ["boardgame", "one-paper-game"]
+categories: ["board-game", "one-paper-game"]
 tags: ["shared-map", "movement"]
 themes: ["fantasy"]